Find Affordable College Courses

 Kennesaw, GA

-Kennesaw State University ranked #12 on this year’s Most Popular Engineering Bachelor’s Degree Schools in the Southeast Region list.
-KSU Georgia is a fairly large public school located in the large suburb of Kennesaw.
+Kennesaw State University did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
+It came in at #12 on the list.
+KSU Georgia is a very large public school located in the suburb of Kennesaw.

 Women make up 15% of the engineering majors at the school.